Adaptive Quantum State Tomography with Active Learning: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we propose and implement an active learning scheme for adaptive quantum state tomography.
-Assuming that the quantum state under consideration has some internal structure, as it is typically the case for states of interest, the active learning scheme uses the information available in the measurement data taken already to propose the basis configuration for the next measurement with the most possible information gain.
+The active learning scheme uses the information available in the already measured data to propose the basis configuration for the next measurement with the most possible information gain.
+Inspired from the \textit{query-by-committee strategy} the information gain is calculated by taking the variance of reconstruction outcomes for different members of the committee into account.
 We show that for a given number of measurements, our scheme provides a significant improvement in the reconstructed quantum state compared to a random choice of basis configurations.
-For a quantum state without any structure, the active learning scheme cannot provide an advantage, but will perform as good as a random choice of configurations (baseline).
+Our scheme brings the advantage that the information content of new measurement configurations is inferred from the variance of neural network quantum state representations based on previous measurements of the target state, and not from new measurements of the state under consideration, i.e. it allows to reduce the experimental effort.
+However, our implementation relies on the calculation of the variance for the set of potential next measurement configurations, scaling exponentially with the system size.
+This could be overcome by more advanced methods of exploring the space of measurement configurations, e.g. reinforcement learning, which will be considered in future work.
+Hereby, we imagine a reinforcement agent, trained to navigate in the space of all potential measurement configurations very efficiently, that selects possible candidates for next measurement configurations before applying our AL scheme.

 The active learning scheme is generally applicable to different quantum states and devices, such as trapped ions, neutral atoms in optical tweezers, and superconducting qubits, as shown here.
 With the increasing number of quantum devices, the need for an efficient way to characterize the realized quantum state arises.
 Applications range from the verification of quantum computing devices, e.g. testing how faithfully a given quantum state can be prepared, to probing exotic states of matter realized in (analog) quantum simulators, such as the recently realized quantum spin liquid states \cite{Semeghini2021,Satzinger2021}, where measurements in different bases are necessary to characterize the quantum state.